A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

 \subsection{Semi-boundedness, closability and associated operators}

-In this subsection we state the already mentioned result that for potentials in $\mathcal{A}_{0}$, the corresponding magnetic quadratic form is closable and semi-bounded, where of course by \lq\lq{}semi-bounded\rq\rq{} we will always understand semi-bounded from below in what follows.
+In this subsection we state the result that for potentials in $\mathcal{A}_{0}$ the corresponding magnetic quadratic form is closable.

-By making suitable assumptions on the geometry of $(X,b)$ or on the negative part of the potential we can then actually compute the action of the operator which is associated with the closure of $Q^{(c)}_{v,\theta}$.
-It will turn out that in certain cases this operator is a restriction of $\ow{L}_{v,\theta}$ (see Theorem \ref{operator}).
+By making suitable assumptions on the geometry of $(X,b)$ or on the negative part of the potential we can determine the action of the operator associated to the closure of $Q^{(c)}_{v,\theta}$.
+It turns out that in many cases this operator is a restriction of $\ow{L}_{v,\theta}$ (see Theorem \ref{operator}).